Privacy Policy

 We only process personal data where a valid lawful basis exists under Article 6 of the UK GDPR.
 In 2026, we specifically rely on:

-• Contractual Necessity: To perform audits and deliver the "Essential Shield Suite" to our clients.
+• Contractual Necessity: To perform website audits and deliver the "Essential Shield Suite" to our clients.

 • Recognised Legitimate Interests (DUAA 2025): We process data for crime prevention and detection, including the mitigation of "claimant bot" activity and safeguarding our proprietary audit intellectual property.
 Under the DUAA 2025, these specific interests are pre-approved and do not require a formal balancing test.